puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_classes.markdown

 [include-like]: #include-like-behavior

 The `include`, `require`, `contain`, and `hiera_include` functions let you safely declare a class **multiple times;** no matter how many times you declare it, a class will only be added to the catalog once.
-This can allow classes or defined types to manage their own dependencies, and lets you create overlapping "role" classes where a given node may have more than one role.
+This can allow classes or defined types to manage their own dependencies, and lets you create overlapping "role" classes where a given node can have more than one role.

 Include-like behavior relies on [external data][external_data] and defaults for class parameter values, which allows the external data source to act like cascading configuration files for all of your classes.
 When a class is declared, Puppet will try the following for each of its parameters: